Richard Lamm

 Richard Douglas Lamm (August 3, 1935 – July 29, 2021) was an American politician, writer, and attorney.
-He served three terms as 38th Governor of Colorado as a Democrat (1975–1987) and ran for the Reform Party's nomination for President of the United States in 1996.
+He served three terms as the 38th Governor of Colorado as a Democrat (1975–1987) and ran for the Reform Party's nomination for President of the United States in 1996.

-Lamm was a Certified Public Accountant and was the Co-Director of the Institute for Public Policy Studies at the University of Denver.
+Lamm was a Certified Public Accountant and was the co-director of the Institute for Public Policy Studies at the University of Denver.

 Early life and education

-Richard Douglas Lamm was born on August 3, 1935 in Madison, Wisconsin, the son of Mary Louise (Townsend) and Edward Arnold Lamm, a coal company executive.
+Richard Douglas Lamm was born on August 3, 1935, in Madison, Wisconsin, the son of Mary Louise (Townsend) and Edward Arnold Lamm, a coal company executive.
 He graduated from Mt Lebanon Sr. High School near Pittsburgh, Pennsylvania, and attended the University of Wisconsin–Madison, where he majored in accounting.
 Lamm spent his college summers working as a lumberjack in Oregon, a stockboy in New York, and helping out on an ore boat.
 Lamm graduated from college in 1957, then served one year of active duty as a first lieutenant in the United States Army at Fort Carson in Colorado and Fort Eustis in Virginia until switching to reserve duty in 1958.

-From 1958-1960 Lamm lived in Salt Lake City, San Francisco, and Berkeley, holding jobs as an accountant, tax clerk, and a law clerk.
+From 1958 to 1960 Lamm lived in Salt Lake City, San Francisco, and Berkeley, holding jobs as an accountant, tax clerk, and a law clerk.

 Lamm attended law school at the University of California, graduated in 1961, then moved to Denver in 1962, where he worked as an accountant and then set up a law practice.
 Lamm took to the Colorado lifestyle, becoming an avid skier, mountain climber, hiker, and member of the Colorado Mountain Club.
-He joined the faculty of the University of Denver in 1969 and has been associated with the University ever since.
+He joined the faculty of the University of Denver in 1969 and was associated with the University for the rest of his life.

-In 1963 he married Dottie Vennard, a former airline flight attendant.
-In 1998 she won the Democratic nomination for the United States Senate from Colorado, but lost in the general election to incumbent Republican Ben Nighthorse Campbell.
+In 1963 he married Dottie Vennard, a former airline flight attendant; the couple had two children.
+In 1998, Dottie Lamm won the Democratic nomination for the United States Senate from Colorado, but lost in the general election to incumbent Republican Ben Nighthorse Campbell.

 Lamm was selected as one of Time Magazine's "200 Young Leaders of America" in 1974, and won the Christian Science Monitor "Peace 2020" essay in 1985.
 In 1992, he was honored by the Denver Post and Historic Denver, Inc. as one of the "Colorado 100" - people who made significant contributions to Colorado and made lasting impressions on the state's history.
 Lamm was the recipient of the 1993 Humanist of the Year award from the American Humanist Association.
 He was Chairman of the Pew Health Professions Commission and a public member of the Accreditation Council for Graduate Medical Education.